-More formal summative assessments for Reading, GPS and Maths are carried out termly using the PIXL assessment suite.
-These are completed by children in Years 3-5 years 2 and 6 use past SAT papers in place of these.
+More formal summative assessments for Reading, GPS and Maths are carried out termly using the NfER assessment suite.
+These are completed by children in Years 3-5 and Year 1 from Spring Term onwards.
+Years 2 and 6 use past SAT papers in place of these.
 In addition, teachers make a formal termly assessment of their children's writing, drawing on the support of their colleagues from both within and outside of schools in both internal and external moderations.
 The tests are marked and the data entered onto FFT Aspire along with the writing judgement, our data tracking tool.
 These assessment results feed into termly pupil progress meetings where we discuss how children identified as underperforming can be best supported.

-At the end of the year a final judgement on the children's level of attainment for Reading, Writing and Maths is reported to parents via the children's annual report
+At the end of the year a final judgement on the children's level of attainment for Reading, Writing and Maths is reported to parents via the children's annual report.